+The government did not permit refugees to move freely within the country.
 Refugees were required to live at the government's Osire refugee settlement.
-The government cooperated with the NGO Komeho Namibia to provide food, shelter, water, and sanitation at the settlement.
-The government issued identification cards and exit permits allowing refugees to leave the settlement to travel to a specified place for a limited period.
-The government maintained strict control over civilian access to the settlement but provided regular, unrestricted access to the International Committee of the Red Cross, the Office of the UN High Commissioner for Refugees (UNHCR), and UNHCR's NGO partners.
+The government maintained strict control over public access to the settlement but provided regular, unrestricted access to the International Committee of the Red Cross, UNHCR, and UNHCR's NGO partners.
+The government cooperated with UNHCR and the NGO Komeho Namibia to provide food, shelter, water, and sanitation at the settlement.
+The government issued identification cards and exit permits allowing refugees to leave the settlement to travel to specified locations for defined periods.